 - In the case of report generation, the model feeds off the analytics platform and visualizes in the text form via dimensionality reduction ML algorithm (such an approach can be seen in Salesforce).

-- The automated content generation works similarly, except the form of presentation is adapted to the specific medium.
+- Automated content generation works similarly, except the form of presentation is adapted to the specific medium.
 A good example of this is automated emails and Twitter repost-updates;

 - Legal / Medical Text translation applies general text analysis via classification and clustering algorithms and then comparative analysis in a different language to build a correlation map between languages.
 Then the entire thing is analyzed through corresponding reference bases in respective languages.
 As a result, the text’s context and semantics are transposed onto another language while retaining its essence.
 What is translated is the meaning of the words and not the words themselves.
 The most prominent example is Google Translate;

 - General Purpose and field-specific text correction is an expansion of text analysis.
 Just like plagiarism checker, text grammar correction applies an anomaly analysis of the text while referencing to the knowledge base, aka the grammar.
 The anomalies are then flagged or corrected.
 In the case of field-specific text correction, there is also an additional vocabulary of the relevant terms involved.
 The most prominent example of this is Grammarly.

 Sentiment analysis is the next step in the evolution of data analytics platforms.
 It deals more directly with the way customers interact with the product and express opinions about it.

 Sentiment analysis can be used to explore the variety of reactions from the interactions with different kinds of platforms.
 To do that, the system uses unsupervised machine learning on top of basic recognition procedure.

 Here’s how it works:

 - The words, in general, have a specific designation.
 To put it in broad terms, the word “good” is a positive term, while the word “bad” is negative.”

-- Then you have certain words that describe the quality
+- Then you have specific words that describe the quality